HB9VQQ/WSPRBeacon/README.md

 These coordinated Beacon Signals can then be decoded with WSJT-X and uploaded to the [WSPRnet.org](https://wsprnet.org/drupal/) Database for further analysis.

-Here is a [Link to a Video](https://www.youtube.com/watch?v=vloVXac17Ss) showing the WSPR Beacon with the custom Firmware in Action.
+ [Link to a Video](https://www.youtube.com/watch?v=vloVXac17Ss) showing the WSPR Beacon with the custom Firmware in Action.

 ### Why?